bibek-Neupane/back-end-challenge/README.md

 - pylint-django 2.0.13

 ## Environment Setup
----

 1. To get Started we first setup a virtual env for our django project.
+Any packages installed will be localized in this virtual environment..

 Run the following in your terminal:
 ```
          pip install pipenv
 ```
 ```
          pipenv shell
 ```
-    Any packages installed will be localized in this virtual environment.

 2. Install the required Software and packages.

-#Database Setup
+##Database Setup
----

 Initially backed by sqllite, we have to change the database configurations to postgreSQL as required by this project.
 We can change the database settings from ./settings.py. qctrl_api-->./settings.py